NiklasMerz/talks/outline-eu.md

 # Interesting Survey results

 * Most used platforms match our expectation
+* Personal impression got confirmed
 * Deprecated stuff is barely used
 * Personal feel of pressing issues confirmed
 * Good ideas to work on
 * Documenation!

-# Finding people to pick up the work
+# Pick up the work

 * scratch your own itch
-* hard to find someone for the other tasks
+* hard to find someone for other more boring or difficult tasks

 # Types of maintainers